How to Protect Your Inheritance In Your Divorce

 A significant exception to California’s “community property” designations is that an inheritance received while married remains the separate property of the inheritor.
 There are many ways, though, that the inheritance may become “commingled” with the marital estate and thus become divisible community property.
 Some examples would include:

-In other words, if the inheritance is used to supplement the marital estate or advance the marital lifestyle in any way, it will become difficult to convince a family law judge that it should be reclassified as “separate property” in the event of a divorce.
+In other words, if the inheritance is used to supplement the marital estate or advance the marital lifestyle in any way, it will become difficult to convince a family law judge that it should stay classified as “separate property” in the event of a divorce.

 Inheritance received after separation/divorce